-Fishers probably did not occur historically on islands in Puget Sound.
-A bone found during excavation of a village site on Whidbey Island is the only known fisher record, and it may have been caught elsewhere (Bryan 1963).
-San Juan County was not included in the historical range, though Booth (1947) listed a specimen in the personal collection of Walter Dalquest from Blakely Island.
-However, Walter Dalquest has no recollection of such a specimen and did not believe fishers were ever found on the islands (F. Stangle, pers. comm.).
+and did not believe fishers were ever found on the islands (F. Stangle, pers. comm.).
 Dalquest (1948), and Johnson and Cassidy (1997) did not include San Juan County within the historical fisher range.

-Scheffer (1938, 1957, 1995) reported that fishers were trapped in low elevation forests of the Olympic Peninsula in the early 1900s, but by the 1930s the fisher was "... concentrated chiefly in the wild and roadless portions of the Olympic Mountains, but has been reported along the Cascades and as far east as the Okanogan Valley" (1938:8).
-Based on all the records and reports with good location information, Aubry and Houston (1992) reported that fishers on the west side of the Cascades were primarily (87% of records) found below 1,000 m in elevation.
-They attributed the complete absence of fisher records above 1,800 m west of the Cascade crest to the deep snow pack.
-However, on the east side of the Cascades, 18% of reliable records were within the 1,800-2,200 m elevation range and 30% occurred below 1,000 m.
+Scheffer (1938, 1957, 1995) reported that fishers were trapped in low-elevation forests of the Olympic Peninsula in the early 1900s, but by the 1930s the fisher was "... concentrated chiefly in the wild and roadless portions of the Olympic Mountains, but has been reported along the Cascades and as far east as the Okanogan Valley" (1938:8).
+Aubry and Houston (1992) summarized sighting and trapping records of fishers and evaluated their occurrence in relation to major vegetation zones within Washington.
+Among 46 records for the years 1955-1991 for western Washington, 54% were from the western hemlock (Tsuga heterophylla) zone, 20% from the Sitka spruce (Picea sitchensis) zone, and 26% from the Pacific silver fir (Abies amabilis) zone.
+Among 19 records from the east side of the Cascades, 53% were from the subalpine fir (Abies lasiocarpa) zone, 37% were from the grand fir (Abies grandis) / Douglas-fir (Pseudotsuga menziesii) zone, and 10% were from the timberline / alpine zone.

 Recent records.
 Aubry and Houston (1992) compiled fisher records and sighting reports from 1955-1991 for Washington.
 Fisher sightings and track reports must be interpreted with caution, because other species, including martens and river otters (Lontra canadensis), can be mistaken for fishers, and large marten tracks are similar to female fisher tracks (Zielinski and Truex 1995).
 Aubry and Houston (1992) evaluated all fisher records and reports and assigned them to categories of reliability.
 Their summary suggested that the fisher is no longer found in the southern Coast Range, the Kitsap Peninsula, along the eastern edge of Puget Sound, the southernmost Cascades, and the Blue Mountains (Aubry and Houston 1992).
-We report early trapping records and observations rated 1-3 by Aubry and Houston (1992) in Appendix B. The only verifiable records (specimens or photos) in recent years include: a female found dead in a trap near Orting, Pierce County, in 1990; a fisher trapped, photographed, and released on Fort Lewis, Pierce County in 1992; and a radio-collared fisher from Montana that was recovered in Stevens County in 1994.
-However, the recent records from Orting and Fort Lewis were likely escapees from captive wildlife facilities.
+The only verifiable records (specimens or photos) in recent years include: a female found dead in a trap near Orting, Pierce County, in 1990; a fisher trapped, photographed, and released on Fort Lewis, Pierce County in 1992; and a radio-collared fisher from Montana that was recovered in Stevens County in 1994 (Appendix A).
+However, the recent records from Orting (M. Schwartz, pers. comm.) and Fort

+Lewis were likely escapees from captive wildlife facilities.
 From the mid-1980s through 1990s the National Park Service, U.S. Forest Service and Washington Department of Fish and Wildlife (WDFW) conducted extensive surveys using standard survey protocols but failed to detect any fishers (Lewis and Stinson 1998, Aubry and Lewis 2003).
-During the winters of 2001-04 the National Park Service conducted forest carnivore surveys, using standardized survey protocols, in Mount Rainier (2001-02), Olympic (2003-03) and North Cascades (2003-04) National Parks.
-No fishers were detected (Happe et al. 2005, J. Schaberl, pers. comm.).
+During the winters of 2001-04 the National Park Service conducted forest carnivore surveys, using standardized survey protocols, in Mount Rainier (2001-02), Olympic (2002-03) and North Cascades (2003-04) national parks.
+No fishers were detected (Happe et al. 2005, Christopherson et al. 2005, J. Schaberl, pers. comm.).
 The absence of reliable observations of fishers in recent years, and lack of detection on federal lands based on standardized surveys implemented over several years, suggests that fishers are extremely rare or have been extirpated from the state.